 Feeling overwhelmed?
 Have no fear!
 The good news is that it is possible (and highly recommended) for you to prepare for the TPM interview questions at Facebook.
 We wrote this article to help you make the most out of that preparation.
 Doing so will ensure you can nail all the technical program management interview questions you will face.
 Read on for a thorough breakdown of what to expect as well as some commonly-asked questions.

-Types of Technical Program Management Interview Questions at Facebook
+Common Types of Technical Program Manager Interview Questions Asked at Facebook

 While the exact questions that aspiring TPMs are asked will vary depending on the company, they, generally speaking, will fit into the three main dimensions of the role.
 These are system design, program sense, and cross-functional partnerships.
 However, as we mentioned, the Facebook TPM interview includes some company-specific kinds of questions, as well.
 These are technical project retrospective, leadership & team collaboration, Facebook Values.
 Let's take a closer look at each in a little more detail: